alperdomo/CoverageAndPower/README.md

   - Ignore duplicates is active (--ignoreDup)

 #### Note:
-Using a SAF file for exons will require to run it only with the annotation for exons
+Using a SAF file for getting information for exons will require to run it only with an annotation file for such features.

 To run this step, use the following information as input:
   - Script `PowerAndFeatureCounts.pl`